yolabingo/dotcms-htmx/README.md

 password admin
 ```

-Open a different browser or incognito window and browse to the Search page
+Open a different browser or incognito window and browse to the Search page - search results won't work until you create a Site Search index.

 [http://localhost:8080/search/](http://localhost:8080/search/)